Buried in a Book by Lucy Arlington

 Grace O'Connor, West Islip Public Library

-The Dead in Their Vaulted Arches (Flavia de Luce series)by Alan Bradley
+The Dead in Their Vaulted Arches (Flavia de Luce series) by Alan Bradley

 In Bradley’s 6th outing, Flavia learns the fate of her missing mother.
 There’s a little less of her saucy wit and humorous interactions with her insufferable older sisters, Feely and Daffy, but it does tie up that part of her life nicely.
 In the end, we see a slightly more mature and wise Flavia.

-If you like your cozies wickedly funny, start with the first of the series, The Sweetness at the Bottom of the Pie and don’t stop.
+of the series, The Sweetness at the Bottom of the Pie and don’t stop.

 Read-alikes